 Gender equality initiatives often face resistance and backlash.
 Michael Flood, Molly Dragiewicz, and Bob Pease co-authored a report on resistance and backlash, commissioned by VicHealth in 2017.
 This evidence review is available here.
 VicHealth then turned the 40-page report into an eight-page briefing, available here.
 Flood and colleagues also summarised the evidence review as a journal article for the Australian Journal of Social Issues (2020), available here.
 Flood gave a workshop on the area to the Diverse Voices Family Violence Conference (Canada) in November 2020, and the slides from his session are here: either 2 slides per page or 4 slides per page.

 The executive summary of Flood et al.'s 2018 report is copied below.
 Also see VicHealth's accessible 8-page discussion of this work here.

-Note that a new practical guide to preventing and reducing resistance, titled Engaging Men: Reducing Resistance and Building Support, will be released on this page in December 2020 or January 2021.
+Note that a new practical guide to preventing and reducing resistance, titled Engaging Men: Reducing Resistance and Building Support, will be released on March 24 2021.